goredani/dina-assessment/js-numerals/README.md

 ## Task description

-1. npm install
+1. There's no server so you can open the index.html in the browser and the app will run.
-2. There's no server so you can open the index.html in the browser and the app will work.
+2. If you want to run the tests, you need to install jest (npm install)
 3. Type 'npm test' to run the tests

 ## The original task